roerohan/blog/content/blog/why-i-started-blogging/index.md

 I'm **not** an expert at anything.
 I'm not good at blogging either, yet you happen to be reading this right now.
 While expert opinion is something worth listening to (in most cases), often people can learn a lot from a fellow beginner.
 You might have heard about the [curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge).
 Usually, an expert assumes that all their listeners are from the same background and are familiar with what they consider "fundamentals".
 Sometimes, it is easier to understand something when a beginner explains it to you rather than an expert.
 I have watched several tech conferences and haven't understood most things since I wasn't aware of the jargon they assumed everyone knew of.

 The articles that you read are not always written by experts - it's often someone who just figured something out and was excited to share it with the world.
-When I had written some of my articles on Medium, I was learning things in the process of writing, and it looks like whatever I came up with piqued the interests of several people.
+When I wrote some of my articles on Medium, I was learning things in the process of writing, and it looks like whatever I came up with piqued the interests of several people.

 ## Clarifying my own thinking